CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ## Task 2.2 - Data Science in Fabric (Continued)

-Follow the steps below to continue with the exercise.
+Please follow the steps below to continue with the exercise.
 In this section, you will run the cells in the notebook sequentially.

 ### **Step 1: Install custom libraries (Ctrl + Enter or Press Run cell icon next to the cell)**